LidaAhmadi/Compliance-Project/README.md

 ## Sample Use Case

-> Retrieve relevant rulings and risk indicators for a given legal clause (e.g., IRC 482).
+> Retrieve relevant rulings and risk indicators for a given legal clause.
 > Return top-matching documents with semantic similarity and assign risk tags based on heuristics or language cues.

 ## Future Work